JdeRobot/traffic-monitor/README.md

 # traffic-monitor
-Traffic monitor is a vision based traffic sensor, able to gather several traffic stats using a simple stationary camera
+Traffic monitor is a vision based traffic sensor, able to gather several traffic stats using a simple stationary calibrated camera.
+TM is able to process traffic flow on multiple lanes simultaneously in real-time.
+In the current version the software is able to:
+..* Estimate the velocity of the vehicles
+..* Classify the vehicles into five categories: Motorcycle, Car, Van, Bus and Truck ..* Vehicle count

+[In this example](https://youtu.be/5Nu_BTPTc94) we can see the tool working on an offiline video of highway with multiple lanes.

 ### 1. Related Papers